vigaash23/reddit-spectra/README.md

 ## Methods
+### Analysis Strategy
+To address the primary research question – understanding the predominant topics discussed in the comments of the most polarized subreddits and the extent of alignment with subreddit titles versus reflecting political views – our analysis strategy integrates various approaches.
+We plan to employ Latent Dirichlet Allocation (LDA) for topic modeling to extract latent themes from comments.
+Additionally, we'll conduct text and sentiment analysis to grasp the overall tone, employing keyword frequency analysis to identify terms associated with political views or alignment with subreddit topics.
+Visualization techniques like multidimensional scaling, word clouds, and bar charts will be utilized to present findings in an accessible manner.
+Comparative analyses will assess topic distributions among left-wing and right-wing polarized subreddits.

+### Managing Dataset Size
+To handle dataset size, we'll consider subsampling to focus on a representative subset while maintaining diversity.
+Data reduction techniques may be applied based on factors like computational power/time.

+### Data Cleaning and Transformation
+Cleaning procedures involve removing duplicates, irrelevant data, and anonymizing user information to uphold privacy.
+Text data preprocessing will include tokenization, stemming, and the removal of stop words to prepare it for LDA modeling.
+Enrichment will involve incorporating subreddit metadata, such as titles and descriptions, to facilitate alignment analysis.

 ## Organization within the team
 Considering both my teammate and I have similar schedules, we will be pair programming the entire project.
 Instead of dividing the work evenly, we prefer working together on every aspect as we can share ideas.